samuelantol/GPIO_relay_control_OFF/README.md

-# GPIO_relay_control_ON
+# GPIO_relay_control_OFF
-This info-beamer package is designed to manage pin 4, enabling it repeatedly for a short period of time.
-Then disabling it again.
+This info-beamer package is designed to manage pin 4, disabling it repeatedly every 5 seconds.
 Initially conceived to regulate a relay module, it facilitates the scheduled activation of electrical appliances.